 Outcrop Silver & Gold to Present at OTC CleanTech & Precious Metals Virtual Conference

-/EIN News/ -- VANCOUVER, British Columbia, Feb.
-09, 2023 (GLOBE NEWSWIRE) -- Outcrop Silver & Gold Corporation (TSXV: OCG, OTCQX: OCGSF, DE: MRG1) (“Outcrop”) today announced that Joe Hebert, President and CEO, will participate in OTC CleanTech & Precious Metals Virtual Conference on Thursday, February 16, 2023.
+VANCOUVER, British Columbia, Feb.
+09, 2023 (GLOBE NEWSWIRE) -- Outcrop Silver & Gold Corporation OCGOCGSFMRG)) ("Outcrop") today announced that Joe Hebert, President and CEO, will participate in OTC CleanTech & Precious Metals Virtual Conference on Thursday, February 16, 2023.

 Presentation: February 16, 2023